-DO NOT attempt to service any part of the outboard or boat systems unless you are familiar or qualified to do so.
+DO NOT attempt to service boat systems unless you are familiar or qualified to do so.
 Do not use parts which are not designed for a marine application.

 Use only the fuel recommended by the engine manufacturer.
-Use of old, contaminated fuel can cause engine malfunction or severe damage.
+Use of old, contaminated fuel can cause the engine to malfunction or severe damage.